This Is The Man Who Helped Peter Thiel Demolish Gawker

 "The night he won the election, I said President Trump would face an awesomely difficult task,” Thiel said in a statement to BuzzFeed News at the time.
 "I support President Trump in his ongoing fight to achieve it.”

 Whatever his stance on the president, Thiel has become a conservative torchbearer in the culture war that defines the current state of American society and politics.
-Earlier this month, The Wall Street Journal reported that Thiel was leaving Silicon Valley, because of its supposed lack of ideological diversity, to move to Los Angeles.
+Earlier this month, the Wall Street Journal reported that Thiel was leaving Silicon Valley, because of its supposed lack of ideological diversity, to move to Los Angeles.
 Two sources close to Thiel said that he had long been considering a move out of Silicon Valley, where he believes there are few good investments left to be made.
 BuzzFeed News reported last month that Thiel is exploring the possibility of creating a conservative television network.

 “Americans who once thought of Silicon Valley as a jewel of U.S. innovation are likely to turn against these companies if they see them as relentless political enemies,” lectured the Journal’s editorial board in a follow-up to the article.